royal-crisis/fiverr-auto-refresh-plus-scripts/README.md

-# Fiverr Unread and Notifications Counter Script for Auto Refresh Plus
+# Fiverr Unread and Notifications Custom Script for Auto Refresh Plus

 A JavaScript script that enhances the Fiverr interface by displaying unread messages and notifications count in both the dashboard and browser title.